lindseysim/web-common/README.md

 <a href="CommonTable-addColumn">#</a>
 *CommonTable*.prototype.**addColumn**(*group*, *title*, *key*[, *options*])

 Add a column to the table.
+Arguments may be given flat and/or as key-values within a single object literal argument.

 | Param | Type | Description |
 | :--- | :---: | :--- |